home-assistant/developers.home-assistant/docs/core/entity/camera.md

 ### WebRTC streams

 WebRTC enabled cameras can be used by facilitating a direct connection with the home assistant frontend.
-This usage requires `CameraEntityFeature.STREAM` with `frontend_stream_type` set to `StreamType.WEB_RTC`.

-The integration must implement the two following methods to support native WebRTC:
+This usage requires `CameraEntityFeature.STREAM` and the integration must implement the two following methods to support native WebRTC:
 - `async_handle_async_webrtc_offer`: To initialize a WebRTC stream.
 Any messages/errors coming in async should be forwared to the frontend with the `send_message` callback.
 - `async_on_webrtc_candidate`: The frontend will call it with any candidate coming in after the offer is sent.
 The following method can optionally be implemented:
 - `close_webrtc_session` (Optional): The frontend will call it when the stream is closed.
 Can be used to clean up things.

 WebRTC streams do not use the `stream` component and do not support recording.
+By implementing the WebRTC methods, the frontend assumes that the camera supports only WebRTC and therefore will not fallbac to HLS.

 ```python
 class MyCamera(Camera):